JamesDunne/rest0-api/README.md

     [HAVING `having`]
     [ORDER BY `orderBy`]

-Hopefully this break-down is clear as to where each property of the `query` object goes in the constructed SELECT query.
+Hopefully this break-down makes it clear as to where each property of the `query` object goes in the constructed SELECT query.
 The only property absolutely required of the `query` object is the `select` property.

 `WITH XMLNAMESPACES` is added to support SQL-XML queries.
 Adding a property of the form `xmlns:???` where ??? is an